Aditya-Bajpayee007/Aditya-Bajpayee007/README.md

 <h3 align="center">A passionate Web developer from India</h3>

 # 💫 About Me:
-🔭 I’m currently working on Developing full-stack web applications using modern technologies and frameworks.
+🔭 I’m currently working on [Developing full-stack web applications using modern technologies and frameworks].
 <br><br>
-👯 I’m looking to collaborate on any open-source project to improve my skills and contribute positively to its development.
+👯 I’m looking to collaborate on [any open-source project to improve my skills and contribute positively to its development].
 <br><br>
-💬 Ask me about Full-stack development, web technologies, or anything related to software engineering.
+💬 Ask me about [Full-stack development, web technologies, or anything related to software engineering].
 <br><br>
-⚡ Fun fact
+⚡ Fun fact: [I enjoy debugging tough backend bugs like puzzles and I’m also into competitive coding].

 ## 🌐 Socials: